PAGURI: a user experience study of creative interaction with text-to-music models: Results

-\subsection{Integration of TTM models in the creative process}
+\subsection{Integration of TTM Models in the Creative Process}

-At the end of the interaction process, we asked participants to complete a final questionnaire, containing more general questions regarding the experience.
-Between them, there were some open and multiple-choice questions focusing on the integration of TTM models in the creative process.
-In Table~\ref{table:final_survey} we report answers to questions evaluated on a Likert scale, while in the remainder of the section, we discuss the open questions contained in the final questionnaire.

-In question 8, we asked if they would include this workflow in their music creative process and how.
-The $33.5\%$ of participants selected \textit{I would only use it for inspiration purpose}, while the $37.5\%$ chose \textit{I would take the audio generated and modify it in post-generation}.
-Other participants expressed different comments.
-P17\textsuperscript{*} asserted: \textit{"At the moment, no, because the program does not process music according to my specifications"}, suggesting the need for higher controllability.
-P10\textsuperscript{*} commented: \textit{"I would use it for specific exercises on rhythm and improvisation based on the generated audio"}, which is a type of application that was not considered when we designed the questionnaire.
+In Figure~\ref{fig:final_survey}, we present responses to Likert scale questions related to the final questionnaire.
+Q24 shows unanimous agreement on enjoying the interaction with the system, reflecting strong user engagement.
+However, Q28 highlights a key challenge for current TTM models, as no participants completely agreed on the consistency between the input prompt and the audio generated.
+Interestingly, as Q26 shows, none of the participants completely disagree that the fine-tuning waiting time is proportionate to the output quality.
+In Q31, we asked if they would include this workflow in their music creative process and how. $33.5\%$ of participants selected \textit{I would only use it for inspiration purpose}, while $37.5\%$ chose \textit{I would take the audio generated and modify it in post-generation}.
+Other participants shared different comments.
+P17\textsuperscript{*} asserted: \textit{``At the moment, no, because the program does not process music according to my specifications''}, suggesting the need for higher controllability.
+P10\textsuperscript{*} commented, \textit{``I would use it for specific exercises on rhythm and improvisation based on the generated audio''}, which is a type of application that was not considered when we designed the questionnaire.